-The majority of your integration can likely be developed using Prismatic-provided components.
-For the portions of your integrations that are specific to your industry or product, Prismatic provides the ability to run custom code as part of your integration.
+The majority of your integrations can likely be developed using Prismatic-provided components.
+For the portions of your integrations that are specific to your industry or product, Prismatic provides the ability to run your own code as part of your integration.
 You can deploy your own code in the form of reusable custom components or short code component steps.

 For More Information: When Should I Use a Custom Component vs a Code Component?

 Components contain one or more actions that can be invoked.
-For example, the AWS S3 component contains actions to copy S3 objects, delete objects, get an object's contents, etc.
+For example, the Amazon S3 component contains actions to copy S3 objects, delete objects, get an object's contents, etc.

 - Web App

 You can view the actions of a component by clicking Components on the left-hand sidebar of the web app, and then clicking into a component.
 You will see the actions a component contains, required credentials to execute those actions, and inputs the actions take.

 --filter flag allows you to filter results.

 The expression you pass to